BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ```

-When you create a **key pair**, AWS gives you the private key :warning: it will only be available once ! :warning: if you don't download it or loose it, the **key pair** becomes useless.
+When you create a **key pair**, AWS gives you the private key :warning: this is the only time you have access to it ! if you don't download it or loose it, the **key pair** becomes useless.

-Ansible scripts are meant to indempotent which means if you run it multiple times

-There 3 ways those tasks can be triggered:
+There is 4 ways those `tasks` can be triggered:
-- Neither the key pair exists nor the file.
+- Neither the key pair nor the file exist.
 The script will create the key pair and create a file with its private key.
 - The key pair exist and the file too.
 Nothing is done since this is what we already want.
 - The key pair doesn't exists but the file does.
-We won't erase the file as we do not know what is contains, we will delete the key pair as we couldn't save the private key and raise an error asking the user to check its variables.
+We won't erase the file as we do not know what is contains, we will delete the key pair as we couldn't save the private key and raise an error asking the user to check his variables.
+- The key pair exists but the file doesn't.
+We will delete the key pair as we can't save the private key and raise an error asking the user to check his variables.

 #### Find an AMI Debian 9 (Stretch)